mibsbalsante/mibsbalsante/README.md

 ## Who am I?

-- 25yo potato
+- 26yo potato
-- 6y+ experienced frontend developer
+- 7y+ experienced frontend developer
+  - with knowledge in differents platforms and programming languages
+  - also experienced with backend and desktop development
+  - self-proclaimed design ops
 - someone that's really passionate about :sparkles:css:sparkles:
-- i experiment on pixel art, design, games and even music
+- always experimenting with pixel art, design, games and even music

 ## How to reach me?